Queensland Road Danger Map Roche Legal

 The most dangerous roads in Surfers Paradise

-23 crash black spots in Surfers Paradise over the last 10 years, ranked by the number of people injured.
+19 crash black spots in Surfers Paradise over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
 Surfers Paradise ranks #30 statewide.

 187